commaai/panda/board/README.md

 ./recover.sh     # for other pandas
 ```

-If your panda is not being recognized (for example after flashing wrong firmware),
-use [panda paw](https://comma.ai/shop/products/panda-paw) to put panda into boot mode.
+A [panda paw](https://comma.ai/shop/products/panda-paw) can be used to put panda into DFU mode.

 [dfu-util](http://github.com/dsigma/dfu-util.git) for flashing